syncfusion-content/javascript-docs/js/Diagram/Port.md

         { name: "port4",offset: {x: 0.5,y: 1 }}
     ];

-    // Get the instance for diagram
+    // Gets the instance for the Diagram
     var diagram = $("#diagram").ejDiagram("instance");
-    // Add the ports to the node of name "node"
+    // Adds the ports to the node of name "node"
     diagram.addPorts("node", ports)

 {% endhighlight %}

 {% include image.html url="/js/Diagram/Port_images/Port_img1.png" %}

-To explore the set of properties to define a port, refer [Port Properties](/js/api/ejDiagram "members:nodes-ports")
+To explore the set of properties for defining a port, refer to [Port Properties](/js/api/ejDiagram "members:nodes-ports")

 ### Update Port at runtime

 The client side API `updatePort` is used to update the ports at run time.
-The following code snippet illustrates how to change the port properties.
+The following code example illustrates how to change the port properties.

 {% highlight js %}